Marlagh Lodge Country House B&B has three spacious bedrooms.

-Although guests may prefer to relax with a good book (each room has its own bookcase)
+Although guests may prefer to relax with a good book (each room has its own selection)

-the little "essentials" of 21st Century life are still there - discreet TVs and Wi-Fi internet access.
+the little "essentials" of 21st Century life are still there - flat-screen TVs and high speed Wi-Fi internet access.

-Our bathrooms are full of luxurious little goodies from fluffy towels and bathrobes
+Our individually styled bathrooms are full of luxurious little goodies from fluffy towels and bathrobes

 to indulgent lotions and potions, guaranteed to make you feel truly pampered!

-The Blue Room with its king-sized Victorian cast iron four-poster is especially popular.
+This is the original Master Bedroom of Marlagh Lodge...with its king-sized Victorian cast iron four-poster it is especially popular.

 The Chintz Room

-with its restful aquamarine and cream colour scheme...
+With its restful aquamarine and cream colour scheme this room has traditional furnishings

 The Print Room

-has cream and brass beds - a double and a single so it makes an excellent Family Room-
+This room, with its population of cherubs, has both a double and a single bed making it an an excellent Family Room.

-There’s fruit, fresh bread, cereals and muesli to start off with,
+There’s fruit (our poached plums are legendary), fresh bread, cereals and muesli to start off with.

 creamy porridge with Bushmills whiskey, brown sugar and cream.